ledm/bgc-val-public/README.md

 Note that these commands do not push your changes to the remote git server.

-Once the local copy has been staged, the repository can be updated by pulling the changes from the remote git server (gitlab/github):
+Once the local copy has been staged, the repository can be updated by pulling the changes from the remote git server (gitlab/GitHub):
 ```bash
 git pull
 ```
 Note that these commands need to be run from in the directory in your repository.

-Note that we can not guarantee that the respository stored on the github version, or in the supplemental data of the GMD paper will be kept up to date.
+Note that we can not guarantee that the repository stored on the GitHub version, or in the supplemental data of the GMD paper will be kept up to date.
 However, the gitlab server will be keep up to date.